-Class members will be notified during class and via a course list-serv if office hours are unavailable in a given week.
+Class members will be notified during class, via a course list-serv, and on the class Facebook page if office hours are unavailable in a given week.
 Faculty members are subject to university, college and departmental commitments, and it is recommended that you contact the instructor prior to coming to the office outside of the designated time for office hours.